TuxVinyards/qqX/README.md

 ### Launch from the Linux desktop or from the command line

-- [Easy install](#how-to-install) menu system within a unique hybrid interface
+- Easy to use menu system with unique hybrid interface

-- Modern coding and modern methods applied to traditional simplicity

 ## [Latest release 1.12.07](https://github.com/TuxVinyards/qqX/releases/latest)

 - Adds several downstream fixes: Solus, Parrot, Sparky

-- Adds Nobara and a few UI improvents
+- Adds Nobara and a few UI improvements

-1.12.06
+Includes earlier downstream fixes for Quickemu issues:

-- Added fixes for QuickEmu and new Qemu version 10.0.0
+- Qemu version 10.0.0

-1.12.01

-- Fixed the Quickemu Windows Installer issue
+- Windows Installer

 More in the [release notes](#release-notes-and-highlights) and wiki pages

 ## Ease of the GUI

-[_No need to wait_ for Quickget](https://github.com/quickemu-project/quickemu/releases) to add in the distros or releases that you want.

 ![qqX-mouse-click-iso](https://github.com/TuxVinyards/qqX/assets/3956806/ae6c9fe1-0c46-4e05-b75a-b6964f35bad2)

 - Download, right click and install

-- Or at the terminal, simply `qqX /path/distro.iso`

 ## Power and simplicity of the command line

-Search the distro lists with _alphabetical zooming_
+Search the quickget distro list with _alphabetical zooming_

 - Simple list browse, download, and organise countless distros

 - Includes distro homepage browser, link checker and download size reportage

 ![alpha-zoom-qget](https://github.com/TuxVinyards/qqX/assets/3956806/bfde0aef-9094-443d-a11d-5bd6745e5702)

+- Or at the terminal, simply `qqX /path/distro.iso`

 ## Straightforward and easy to work with